-One of the worst annoyances of touch-enabled Windows 10 devices is ‘Ghost Touching’ on the screen.
-It’s the random phenomenon where the computer screen starts flashing bubbles like spots around the edges of the screen with the mouse cursor bouncing around it, becoming almost unusable.
-It appears that the screen develops a mind of its own, giving scant regard to the input from the user.
+One of the worst annoyances of touch-enabled Windows 11/10 devices is ‘Ghost Touching’ on the screen.
+It’s the random phenomenon where the computer screen starts flashing bubbles or spots around the edges of the screen, with the mouse cursor bouncing around it, becoming almost unusable.
+It appears that the screen develops a mind of its own, paying scant regard to user input.
 If you are experiencing the same issue, here’s what you should try to fix the issue.

 Ghost Touch Bubbles & erratic mouse behavior